KDE/kreenshot-editor/README.md

 Component 1: main-application
 -----------------------------
-- command line options to give image and cursor (optional)
+- command line options to give image and optionally captured cursor
 - show editor-component

 Component 2: image-editor
 -------------------------
 - display image
+- edit image
-- show toolbars for editing
+- [TODO] show toolbars for editing
     - define toolbars by creating "prototype items" with default settings
     - make it possible for each toolbar entry to save the current configuration
         - dropdown menu (show basic properties as string like line width, color etc)